HarrisonSmith99/Railsbank-Developer-Docs/source/includes/_welcome.md

 # Environments

-ur **environments** allow you to go from risk-free testing to complete global banking with only a few tiny changes in your code.
+Your **environments** allow you to go from risk-free testing to complete global banking with only a few tiny changes in your code.

 There are three environments within Railsbank: **Play,** **PlayLive,** and **Live**.

 **Play**
+-
 - The Base URL for Play is: `https://play.railsbank.com`
 - Our preliminary Sandbox, through which you can test the API with complete freedom.
 - **Is not** connected to the ouside world; it is a simulation.
 Therefore, it **costs nothing**, and there is no limit to the number of calls, transactions, or volumes.